aramachandran7/AVR_HAL_softsys_p1/README.md

-# AVR+ Hardware Abstraction Layer for Formula Team vehicle firmware
+# AVR+ Hardware Abstraction Layer for Formula Vehicle Firmware

-An
+A proof of concept hardware abstraction layer (HAL) interface including a set of chip agnostic libraries & hardware specific drivers, to be used on our Formula SAE electric vehicle.

 ## Installation
 ```